 I'm also someone who is skeptical about the need for spending hundreds of dollars on test prep, and I still believe it is not necessary.
 You can spend $20 on a book and teach yourself quite effectively, including Kaplan's test-taking strategies.
 That said, the $599 price tag is quite reasonable for the number of instructional hours and the level of personalized feedback you'll receive.
 So if the price doesn't create hardship for you, the course provides excellent instruction and feedback.
 Perhaps more important, it provides a concrete structure and study plan.
 Many students aren't disciplined enough to put in a sustained and focused effort when they go the self-taught route.

 As with any class, there were moments that dragged as the instructor and TAs helped students who were struggling with a particular concept.
 The students who aren't struggling end up waiting around at these moments.
 Of course, the only way to avoid this issue is to get individual tutoring, and then you'll see the price tag go way up.

 The student I observed saw his scores in the practice tests go up 230 points from the beginning of the course to the end.
 His confidence and test-taking skills certainly improved.
 When he retook the actual SAT at the end of the course, however, the improvement wasn't as remarkable: a 60 point gain (still much better than the 30 point gain that some studies show as the average for SAT test prep courses).
-He is planning to take the test once more, and I'll report back after those scores come in.

-Overall, I feel Complete SAT Prep: Classroom Anywhere is an excellent product.
+Overall, I feel SAT Classroom Anywhere is an excellent product.
 I'm not thrilled that the college admissions process tends to place so much weight on a single exam that courses like this are necessary, but the reality is what it is, and this course can truly help students earn the scores that will help them get into a selective college.